-Lancashire is a truly unique part of the world.
-In fact, it’s a very unique corner of England, with a superb blend of countryside and coastal resorts waiting to be explored.
+Lancashire is a unique part of the world.
+It's a unique corner of England, with a superb blend of countryside and coastal resorts waiting to be explored.
 It is a popular holiday county.
 Carr Bridge Park is a popular residential park on the outskirts of Blackpool, one of the most popular resorts and communities in the region.

 About Carr Bridge Park

 Carr Bridge Park is a unique park home location which provides residents with ease of access to cities such as Blackpool, Lytham St Annes and Poulton-le-Fylde.
 It is a safe and secure neighbourhood, with management and maintenance on hand to ensure that all residents' concerns and queries are handled carefully and efficiently.
 Pitches here vary in size, as do the properties, which means it is always worth taking a closer look at what may be available at any given time.

-The park’s properties are plotted carefully to allow for private living, while residents will still be within walking distance of one another.
+The park's properties are plotted carefully to allow for private living, while residents will still be within walking distance of one another.
 It, therefore, gives people an excellent opportunity to make new friends, as well as to retire to their own private park homes whenever they wish.
 Privacy and discretion are key points here, as the park understands all residents are going to want their own space.

 The park boasts well-maintained grounds and gardens.
-This means residents will never have to worry about tending to their own plots, or about making sure the local area looks pleasant to behold.
+This means residents will never have to worry about tending to their plots, or about making sure the local area looks pleasant to behold.
 The Carr Bridge Park team works extremely hard to uphold a fantastic community that is always pleasant to return to.
 It is not only aesthetically pleasing, but is fitted with all the modern amenities and standards residents will come to expect.